-In honor of Valentine’s Day on the 14th of February each year, I have created a list of 14 of my current favorite romance books, many of which are for young-adults.
-Yes, some are a little cheesy, but who does not love a corny, predictable romance every now and then?
-Many of the authors of these books have similar style books that I would also suggest if these certain stories do not appeal to you.
+I have created a list of 14 of my current favorite romance books, many of which are for young-adults.
+Yes, some are a little cheesy, but who doesn’t love a corny, predictable romance every now and then?
+Many of the authors of these books have similar styles of books that I would also suggest if these particular stories don’t appeal to you.

 All the Bright Places is probably one of my favorite love stories of all time.
-It is heartbreaking and heartwarming at the same time, and I had never really read a book like this before.
+It’s heartbreaking and heartwarming at the same time, yet I had never really read a book like this before.
 There is also a movie adaptation on Netflix, but I would highly recommend reading the book first.
-Either way, the story is so sweet, tragic, and addicting to read.
+Either way, the overall story is so sweet, tragic, and addicting to read.

-The Sun is Also a Star was written by the same author as Everything, Everything, and it is just as great of a book.
-At my summer camp, all six people in my cabin read this book starting with me, and we were all so engaged with the story of these characters.
+The Sun is Also a Star was written by the same author as Everything, Everything, and it’s just as great of a book.
+At my summer camp, all six people in my cabin read this book starting with me, so we were all so engaged in the story with these characters.
 The two main characters, Natasha and Daniel, almost instantly fall for each other in a day, but what will happen with Natasha’s deportation following the best day of her life?

-A little more on the cheesy side but a nice read is Tell Me Three Things.
-The main character tries to grapple her way through a new high school and family while trying to figure out who the anonymous person emailing her is.
-As they start sharing more intimate details and Jessie, the main character, starts to develop new crushes and friendships, the tension gets more intense with each page.
+A little more on the cheesy side, but a nice read is Tell Me Three Things.
+The main character tries to grapple her way through a new high school and new family, all while trying to figure out who the anonymous person emailing her is.
+As they start sharing more intimate details, Jessie, the main character, starts to develop new crushes and friendships, and the tension gets more intense with each page.
 One of my favorite romantic-comedy type books for sure.

 Also by the same author, another heartwarming story of a very unlikely romance between teenagers David and Kit.

 Another classic, hopeless romantic book, the To All the Boys I’ve Loved Before series is another one of my favorites.
-Lara Jean is thrown into fake/real relationships when her secret love letters of all her past loves are mailed out one day.
+Lara Jean is thrown into fake and real relationships when her secret love letters to all her past crushed are mailed out one day.

-Set in a dystopian world where young girls are given the once in a lifetime opportunity to compete for the love of the rising prince, America (the girl, not the country) is chosen to be a part of the Selection despite having a boyfriend back home.
-A complicated world, love, and friendships make this trilogy to die for.
+Set in a dystopian world where young girls are given the once in a lifetime opportunity to compete for the love of a rising prince, America (the girl, not the country) is chosen to be a part of the Selection despite having a boyfriend back home.
+A complicated world, love, and friendships make this series to die for.

-An unlikely story from two kids with anger issues and their own family struggles that are complete opposites, but together they are a great duo.
+An unlikely story of two kids with anger issues and their own family struggles that are complete opposites, but together are a great duo.
 Another more predictable book, but still a great read.
-This author also wrote the famous The Program dystopian series (which I have not read but have heard is really good also!).
+This author also wrote the famous, The Program dystopian series which I have not read but have heard is really good also!

-Kasie West is definitely one of my favorite authors if you are looking for a cheesy, easy-read, predictable book.
-She has many rom-com type books that are all so fun to read, and I recommend them if you are looking for something small to pass the time.
-In Listen to your Heart, introverted Kate is made the main speaker in her podcast class where their year’s theme is giving love advice.
-Kate is reluctant to do her job until the mystery man calls in seeking his own love advice, and things just get more interesting!
-Kate has a very likable and relatable personality throughout the book which I love about it.
+Kasie West is definitely one of my favorite authors if you are looking for a cheesy, easy-read, or predictable book.
+She has many rom-com type books that are all so fun to read, I highly recommend them if you are looking for something small to pass the time.
+In Listen to your Heart, introverted Kate is made the main speaker in her podcast class, where their school year’s theme is giving love advice.
+Kate is reluctant to do her job, until the mystery man calls in, seeking his own love advice.
+Things then get more interesting!
+Kate has a very likable and relatable personality throughout the book which is what I love about it.

-One of my other favorite Kasie West books where two polar opposites get locked in a library together stranded for a weekend.
-They slowly learn things about each other where they had never previously talked, and there are lots of external forces weighing in on the situation that make it so good!
+One of my other favorite Kasie West books is By Your Side, where two polar opposites get locked in a library together, stranded for a weekend.
+They slowly learn things about each other where they had never previously spoken, and there are lots of external forces weighing in on the situation that make it so good!

 Now, where would a great romance book list be without a Nicholas Sparks novel??
-He is known for his books for a reason, so if you are looking for (yet another!) heartbreaking but moving story, I would recommend this book.
-This novel borders on an adult versus young adult story, but it is nonetheless a great book that tears are worth it just for the experience of reading it!!
+He is known for his books for a reason, so if you are looking for yet another heartbreaking, yet moving story, I would highly recommend this book.
+This novel borders on an adult versus young adult story, but is nonetheless a great book.
+The tears are worth it just for the experience of reading it!!